 The net result of his years in this field resulted in the Bodyweight Burn program.

-First off, it is not a typical plain body weight plan requiring endless push-ups and sit-ups, it is much more finely tuned than that, flexible enough to suit all levels of fitness with different workout intensities.
+Bodyweight Burn is not a typical, plain body weight plan requiring endless push-ups and sit-ups, it is much more finely tuned than that, flexible enough to suit all levels of fitness with different workout intensities.

 Here is a brief breakdown of the main ideas behind Bodyweight Burn.